 - Prepare your introduction pitch as you will usually have a couple minutes to introduce yourself, your background and brief history

 - Practice responding to many typical questions and behavior questions

-- If given a choice, always avoid an interview over lunch.
+- If given a choice learn how to win at roulette and always avoid an interview over lunch.
 Its messy, complicated and much riskier to leaving a good impression.

 - If you have a phone interview, still dress up, smile and show enthusiasm even if they are not in the room to see it because they will hear it instead!